-We got frugal and tested dozens of pairs in order to find the Best Men’s Dress Shoes Under $100:
+We got frugal and tested dozens of pairs in order to find the Top 10 Best Men’s Dress Shoes Under $100:

 - Cap Toe Derby: Dockers Hawley

 Interested in a particular pair?
 Just click on the link above to jump right to it!
 Otherwise, scroll down to see them all.
-You’ll also read below our thoughts on what features are essential at this price range.
+You’ll also read below our thoughts on the expected quality under $100.

 See All Bespoke Unit Dress Shoe Guides